 Using ImageSuggest to Find Free Stock Images

 Instead of going to each individual site and digging through the gallery, ImageSuggest simplifies the search for free stock images.
-You can download the extension for Google Docs and search through all the largest CC0 databases at once for relevant images.
+You can download our image search add-on for Google Docs and search through all the largest CC0 databases at once for relevant images.

 It’s a lot easier to find stock images when you don’t have to dig through three different overlapping databases every time.
 You might even find that you don’t need royalty free images at all.